Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Phase 9: DNA Confirmation

-DNA testing revealed two 19cM matches (CR and DK) connecting through Mary Ann Hamill Byron, confirming the Hamill-Gartlan intermarriage cluster (NOT Kate Griffith's line).
-DNA validated documentary research and confirmed County Monaghan origins.
+DNA testing revealed two 19cM matches (CR and DK) connecting through Mary Ann Hamill Byron (Owen's sister), confirming Henry Hamall and Mary McMahon as parents.
+DNA also validated the Hamill-Gartlan intermarriage cluster through the Hamill line (NOT Kate Griffith's line).
+Four Donaghmoyne couples proven DNA-related.

 2024–2025